 Different learning styles

 Are you a morning person or an evening person?
-What is the amount of time you are peaking at?
+At what time do you peak?
 This is not a question you get ask during school.
 At school, you have to follow the time schedule the teacher has planned for you.
 You can easily fill in your own schedule with online courses.
-If you are a hard working mother and decide to attend a course, besides your normal job, it may be difficult with your time management.
+If you are a hard-working mother and decide to attend a course, besides your normal job, it may be difficult with your time management.
 By following online courses you can, to a great extent, decide at what time you want to study.
 On the other hand, you have the procrastinators.
 Taking online courses requires a lot of self-discipline.
 If learners have a lack of self-discipline, they won’t be motivated to finish their online course.

 Learning whatever you want

-This may also be with traditional classes but that involves, in most cases, traveling from home or even living in another city.
+This may also be with traditional classes, but in most cases that involves traveling from home or even living in another city.
 Picking your dream course may be easier by following an online course.
 This is a nice way to start your dream course without traveling to another city.

-Read more about the advantages and disadvantages of online courses.
+Read more about our online course builder or about the advantages and disadvantages of online courses.

 University of Illinois